Cold Comes the Night: Plot

 Chloe, a single mother living with her daughter Sophia, operates a motel.
 Topo is a blind man traveling cross country in a Jeep with his associate Quincy.
 They stop by Chloe's motel, when Quincy hires prostitute Gwen, and convinces Topo to stay the night.
 When Gwen is entertaining Quincy, an argument has Quincy fatally shooting Gwen, waking Chloe up.
 Chloe investigating finds Gwen and Quincy dead.

 The police arriving, Chloe has a conversation with her police friend Billy who was Gwen's pimp.
-He comforts her while Chloe tells him she will not allow his girls to use the rooms in her motel anymore, as a social worker was around earlier threatening to take Sophia away.
+He tries to play down what has happened but Chloe tells him she will not allow his girls to use the rooms in her motel anymore, as a social worker was around earlier threatening to take Sophia away.
 The following day Topo takes Chloe and Sophia hostage looking for the Jeep.
 As Sophia watches TV Chloe agrees to retrieve the Jeep from the police.
 Topo forces Chloe and Sophia to stake out Billy's residence.
 Billy's wife Amber answers the door and Chloe and Billy fight.
 Billy refuses to give Chloe the Jeep.
 Topo forces Chloe to break into the police junkyard and retrieve a package hidden behind the radio.
-After evading the Patrolman, Chloe reaches the car but cannot find the package.
+However, Chloe finds the space behind the radio empty.

 Back at the motel, Chloe learns more about Topo and figures out that he is a courier who is supposed to deliver bundles of money.
-She proposes to Topo that they split the money if she helps him faster and he reluctantly agrees due to his new impairment.
+She proposes to Topo that they split the money if she helps him recover it and he reluctantly agrees due to his impairment.
 After Chloe falls asleep with Sophia, Topo looks around and finds Chloe's hidden stash of emergency money.